 Itsy Bitsy Spiders

 This is a game to be played outside in the warm weather, as the kids will get wet.
 Have them crawl like spiders around a sprinkler (the sprinkler should be turned off).
 As they circle the "water spout," have someone turn on the sprinkler at random.
 When the water starts spraying, the spiders should scurry away.
 Turn the sprinkler off and have the spiders return.
-Keep doing this for as long as you wish, as there is no set end or winner to this game, it is just to have fun in the water.
+Keep doing this for as long as you wish, as there is no set end or winner of this game, it is just to have fun in the water.